upstash/mcp-server/README.md

 ### Troubleshooting

+#### Common Issues

+Your mcp client might have trouble finding the right binaries because of the differences between your shell and system `PATH`.

+To fix this, you can get the full path of the binaries by running `which npx` or `which docker` in your shell, and replace the `npx` or `docker` command in the MCP config with the full binary path.

+#### Node Version Manager

+If you are using a node version manager like nvm or fnm, please check [this issue](https://github.com/modelcontextprotocol/servers/issues/64#issuecomment-2530337743).
+You should change the `node` command in the MCP config to the absolute path of the node binary.

+#### Additional Troubleshooting

 See the [troubleshooting guide](https://modelcontextprotocol.io/quickstart#troubleshooting) in the MCP documentation.
 You can also reach out to us at [Discord](https://discord.com/invite/w9SenAtbme).

-> NOTE: If you are using a node version manager like nvm or fnm, please check [this issue](https://github.com/modelcontextprotocol/servers/issues/64#issuecomment-2530337743).
-You should change the `node` command in the MCP config to the absolute path of the node binary.

 ## Tools